 For me, Yoga and swimming are similar types of activity because they bring focus.
 When I do Yoga I concentrate on counting my breath, and the actions of my body parts as I hold the poses.
 When I swim I count my strokes, swim in patterns and focus on the extension of my limbs.
 Yoga and swimming help me really tune out the chatter in my mind.

 When I walk or bike, I let my mind wander.
 I need that too, it’s where I sort things out.
-I read an article recently that I’m not alone, many successful people like Steve Jobs and Einstein for instance, were known to take long walks when they were stumped and needed to work out problems or think things through.
+I read an article recently that I’m not alone; many successful people like Steve Jobs and Einstein for instance, were known to take long walks when they were stumped and needed to work out problems or think things through.

 Yoga emphasizes calming the mental chatter and learning how to tune out the outside world.
 Most of us are constantly overstimulated so tuning into our selves is a foreign concept and doesn’t come naturally.
 If this sounds like you, Yoga may be just the prescription.

-But, I also think paying attention to what is going on outside of us, like the birds chirping, the shape of the clouds, the colors of the trees, are important too.
+But, I also think paying attention to what is going on outside of us, like the birds chirping, the shape of the clouds, the colors of the trees, is important too.
 These are the things I notice when I walk.
-These details are often overlooked, we are too busy to take them in, and slowing down enough to let things take shape is equally as needed as learning to tune it all out.
+These details are often overlooked; we are too busy to take them in, and slowing down enough to let things take shape is equally as needed as learning to tune it all out.
 Slowing down and tuning out bring moments of peace and inspiration.